JavaMail Bridge Extension Swiftlet

 Configuration Guide

-Configure an Inbound Bridge to Forward Mail to a Queue
+Configure an Inbound Bridge to Forward Emails to a Queue

-- Define an inbound bridge under the inbound-bridges entity list.
+- Define an inbound bridge under the xt$javamail swiftlet.

-- Set the mail server connection parameters (mail-host, protocol, account name/password, etc.).
+- Set the mail server connection properties (mail-host, mail-host-account-name, mail-host-account-password, protocol, etc.).

-- Specify the target queue name and type.
+- Specify the target queue name in target-name and set enabled="true".

 <swiftlet name="xt$javamail">